Methaphur/methaphur.github.io/about.md

 - **Switcheroo Website**: Developed a Flask-based web server that facilitates a unique coding event where teams collaborate by switching systems and solving problems together.
 The app integrates a timer and scoring system.
 [GitHub Repo](https://github.com/Methaphur/switcheroo).

-- **Timetable Generator**: Built a system to minimize course conflicts and help plan events for various clubs at NISER.
-The project also integrates Google Calendar for easy scheduling.
+- **Timetable Generator (WIP)**: Designing a system to minimize course conflicts using algorithmic techniques like constraint satisfaction and graph coloring.
+The project also integrates scheduling algorithms to assist clubs in planning events without overlaps, offering an optimal solution for time management at NISER.

-- **Competition Website**: Developing a coding competition platform using Django and React.
+- **Competition Website (WIP)**: Developing a coding competition platform using Django and React.
 This platform serves students at NISER for coding practice and competitive programming.
 Leaderboards, point tracking, and team participation are included.
 [Check out the project on GitHub](https://github.com/sugar-syrup/NiserCodeLab).

 ---